billahdotdev/Learn-HTML/README.md

 4. Attribute: Additional information is provided within the opening tag of an element to modify its behavior or provide metadata, such as src for image source or href for hyperlink reference.

 5. Document: A web page created using HTML, typically consisting of a combination of elements structured within a hierarchical format.

+6. Head: The portion of an HTML document that contains metadata and links to external resources, including the <head> element.

+7.